nasser/stopwork/README.md

 ### Export presentation

-To share your presentation, exporting it
+To share your presentation, export it

 ```
 $ ./bin/stopwork export presentation.stpwrk